094459/q-workshop/README.md

 Using Amazon Q Developer Chat, we ask it

 ```
-can you update the app so that when a new url is added, it stores it in a postgres database. when creating the table we want to create columns for the url, the shortcut and a time stamp when this was created
+Can you update the app so that when a new url is added, it stores it in a postgres database. when creating the table we want to create columns for the url, the shortcut and a time stamp when this was created
 ```

 Review the code as before and update and make changes.
 You will need to do some additional things depending on the code suggestions made.